Hritiksum/Movie-theatre-ticket-booking-system_Backend/README.md

 ![automated testing](movielistwithparticulartime.png)
 http://127.0.0.1:8000/api/avail-ticketlist/
 <ul>
- <il>Will return json reponse list of all the movie having same data time</il>
+ <li>Will return json reponse list of all the movie having same data time</li>
 </ul>

 ## GET REST API to get the list of all buyed tickets